People who visit our website always ask for ways to save money on meat. Here are 5 ideas that will fit into your frugal grocery budget!

 - You’ll be able to get leaner ground beef for the same price (or cheaper) than the more fatty, processed ground beef

 - You won’t have to worry about the dreaded “pink slime” being added to lots of ground beef these days.

 Snatch up meat that has been marked down for quick sale – just make sure you use, cook or freeze it right away!
-Watch our video - Meat Markdowns at Bi-Lo
+Watch an older video of ours that showcases several Meat Markdowns at Bi-Lo

 Many times around grilling season especially, you can find tearpads for rebates that include meat purchases – Read our post “The Beer Aisle: A Hot Spot for Coupons”.
 Sometimes you can also find coupons for meat – a good place to look is Coupons.com – just search the “food” category.